A Complete Guide to Visiting Balandra Bay: Mexico’s Most Beautiful Beach

 Balandra Beach entrance fee

-There are rumours a new entrance fee For Balandra Beach will be implemented in 2024, but it is yet to be put in place.
-The price of the Balandra Beach entrance fee is reportedly 50 pesos, although recent visitors have not been charged.
 Entry fees are not uncommon in Mexico and help the state to conserve protected areas.
-After the huge clean-up effort of the yacht incident in 2022, a small fee could go a long way to the upkeep of the beach and its surrounding area.
+After the huge clean-up effort of the yacht incident in 2022, a small fee will go a long way to conserve the beach and its surrounding area.

 A Balandra Beach entrance fee has not yet been implemented